Is there a link between the moderate consumption of alcohol and depression?

 The U.S. government considers moderate drinking this way.
 For women, it is having three drinks in any one day.
 But no more than seven drinks per week.
 For men, it’s having four drinks on any day.
 But no more than 14 drinks per week.
 However it varies greatly around the world.

-This website is for information only.
+- This website is for info only.
 Please see your doctor for advice.
 Thinking abut suicide?
 Call 24/7 to reach 988 for the 988 Suicide & Crisis Lifeline.